icoretech/airbroke/README.md

   <img src="public/aidemo.gif" alt="Demo" width="600" />
 </div>

 ## Features

-> Please keep in mind that Airbroke is currently in active development, and using it in production environments is at your own discretion.
+> Airbroke is currently in active development!
+Using it in production environments is at your own discretion.
 We appreciate your feedback and support as we work towards a stable release.

 - :floppy_disk: Based on PostgreSQL
 - :globe_with_meridians: Airbrake(tm)-compatible HTTP collector endpoint